HandPicked

 The Handpicked photo series was photographed by Ram Keshav, Praneeth Reddy and Divya N in Thiruvanmiyur, Chennai, India.
 To show how the street adds value to the jewellery, our volunteer models Ishita Singh and designer Emmanuel Rishabh were photographed with colourful street shops as the background.
 The neighbourhood vegetable sellers, flower vendors, uncles and aunts, and domestic helpers joined us, becoming a part of the project.

-The exhibition is featured on NYCJW22 website, in the Discover section.
+The exhibition was featured on NYCJW22 website, in the Discover section.

 Handpicked Exhibition